Ricardo L. Castro

-Ricardo L. Castro, (born 1942) is a Colombian-born, Canadian architectural photographer, critic, and educator.
+Ricardo León Castro, (born 1942) is a Colombian-born, Canadian architectural photographer, critic, and educator.
 Known for his monographs on architects Rogelio Salmona and Arthur Erickson, his design philosophy was published in Syndetic Modernisms (2014).

 Castro was elected Fellow of the Royal Architectural Institute of Canada (FRAIC) in 2010, and to the Royal Canadian Academy of Arts in 2015.
 He was awarded the 1990 Prix Paul-Henri Lapointe for architectural journalism by the Ordre des Architectes du Québec.
 A frequent contributor to Canadian Architect Magazine and ARQ Architecture Québec, photographic expositions of his work were also held in public institutions in Bogotá, Vancouver, Toronto, Ottawa, Montreal and Quebec City.

 Education and career

 Ricardo León Castro was born in Bogotá, Colombia, on April 2, 1942.
 As a youth he lived in Madrid, Spain, and, at age 14, began to photograph his surroundings.
 Inspired by his uncle, architect Dicken Castro, he enrolled in architecture at the Universidad de Los Andes where he was taught by Rogelio Salmona.
 At this time he also photographed the colonial Colombian city of Villa de Leyva and was mentored by Germán Téllez at the Universidad de Los Andes and William Zapata at the Colombo American Center.
 In 1972 Castro graduated with a Bachelor of Architecture from Universidad de Los Andes and moved to Eugene, Oregon to attend the School of Architecture and Allied Arts at the University of Oregon.
 There he was taught by Robert S. Harris, a proponent of participatory design, and worked during the summers of 1973-75 in the Campus Planning Office where Christopher Alexander's Pattern Language was implemented as The Oregon Experiment.
 Castro graduated with a Master of Architecture in 1974, but continued to study Architectural History and attend seminars given by photographers Bernard Freemesser and Brett Weston.
 In 1976 he graduated from the University of Oregon with a Master of Arts in Art History and moved to Quebec City.
 Castro taught from 1977 to 1982 at the Université Laval which awarded him a doctoral equivalency in 1978.
 He continued to photograph architecture and an exhibition of his work "The Facades of Quebec: CloseUps", sponsored by the McCord Museum, was held in Montreal and at the Université Laval in 1980, Carleton University in 1981, and the University of Toronto in 1982.
 That year Castro moved to Montreal to teach at the McGill University School of Architecture and, in 1983, he was appointed Associate Professor of Architecture.